chinamike65/hugo-tuolesi/content/book5/book5en.md

 It is important to understand that not only suffering is suffering, but the present happiness is also impermanent and will also become suffering.

-(3) Mindfulness
+**(3) Application of mindfulness to mind**

-Mindfulness is contemplation of impermanence.
+Application of mindfulness to mind is contemplation of impermanence.

 Constant is eternity, our mind is impermanent and changes every moment.